 As Robin D.G.
 Kelley has emphasized, when it came to Ethiopia in these years, “black leftists discussed a mountainous peasant region in the Horn of Africa ruled by a dying monarchy that did not believe in land reform.
 As one of the few regions on earth where slavery persisted well into the early 1930s, Ethiopia was hardly a land of milk and honey.”
 Yet James and others on the Left understood that Fascism would be even worse.
 At the same time they certainly realized they could not depend on the League of Nations and the states that propped it up.

 C.L.R.
 James shared Vladimir Lenin’s uncompromising conviction that the League of Nations, only 15 years old in 1935, was nothing but a “thieves’ kitchen.”
 Dominated by France and Britain, the two western European imperialist powers, the League would ultimately carry out their wishes.
-Conservative Prime Minister Stanley Baldwin (back in office in early June) and the right-wing French Prime Minister Pierre Laval (later executed for his role in the Vichy regime) might protest, invoke the notion of “collective security,” call for arbitration, and demand League sanctions, but they would not risk war with Italy over Ethiopia.
+Conservative Prime Minister Stanley Baldwin (back in office in early June) and French Prime Minister Pierre Laval (later executed for his role in the Vichy regime) might protest, invoke the notion of “collective security,” call for arbitration, and demand League sanctions, but they would not risk war with Italy over Ethiopia.
 James’s radicalism served him well in this crisis.

 Due to Christian Høgsbjerg’s invaluable transcriptions and commentaries, we can trace James in 1935-36 through his publications.
 In 1935, he participated in the establishment of the International African Friends of Abyssinia (IAFA).
 Among the impressive group who joined him in the IAFA was Jomo Kenyatta, later prime minister and president of Kenya.